veelasky/laravel-hashid/README.md

 // query scope with `byHash` method.
 User::query()->byHash($hash);

-// Note: The new column selection feature provides better performance by only loading the columns you need,
+// 🚀 New Column Selection Feature (v3.2+):
+// - Better performance: Only loads the columns you need
+// - Type safety: Automatic primary key inclusion when needed
-// and improved type safety compared to chaining ->select() manually.
-All existing code continues to work unchanged.
+// - Backward compatible: All existing code continues to work unchanged
+// - Smart defaults: ['*'] loads all columns, just like before
 ```

 By default, all hash calculation will be calculated at runtime, but sometime you want to persist the hashed id to the database.